Presentation: Intro to Design Patterns

-Design Patterns are reusable designs for common situations.
+Design Patterns are reusable designs for common, recurring situations.

 Each design pattern consists of: